MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

  `Set-SPOTenant -ApplyAppEnforcedRestrictionsToAdHocRecipients $false`

 > [!NOTE]
 > Anonymous access links (shareable links that don't require sign-in) are not affected by these policies.
 Anyone who has an anonymous access link to an item will be able to download the item.
-For all site collections where you enable conditional access policies, you should disable anonymous access links.
+For all sites where you enable conditional access policies, you should disable anonymous access links.

 ## App impact